 You can find options for a 3.78 GB DVD that comprises an extensive collection of desktop software or server use.
-You can also go with an 125MB network version that helps to download and install the system from an online repository for the regular release version.
+You can also go with a 125MB network version that helps to download and install the system from an online repository for the regular release version.

-While installing, you can select a preferred desktop environment, be it KDE or GNOME, XFCE Text Mode, or LXDE Minimal X Window.
+While installing, you can select a preferred desktop environment, KDE or GNOME, XFCE Text Mode, or LXDE Minimal X Window.
 The installation settings help you select software packages that you would like to install on your system.

 You can also choose to install all or any of the desktop environments.
 However, while installing, make sure that you always double-check the target disks if you are dual booting with any other operating system, especially Windows.

 But with this pre-installed image, you can easily attach the VDI file to Oracle VirtualBox and have VM almost instantly.
-Take a snapshot of VM once you have executed it the first time.
+Take a snapshot of the VM once you have executed it the first time.
 So, that can be your restore point if anything goes wrong on the VM later.